fwilkerson-pixel/Google_Data_Analytics_Bellabeat_Capstone/Smart-Health-Device-Case-Study.md

   * 12–2 PM also show strong midday activity bursts

 * Early morning (before 6 AM) and late night (after 9 PM) had very few workout periods.

+* The spikes support the hypothesis, in the section "Total Steps VS Sedentary Minutes, that users engage in bursts of movement while still spending much of the day sedentary — consistent with patterns like office work.
+This information could be used to target computer/desk workers (office/remote workers), students, anyone who is sitting most of the day to get them to add more steps in their day.
+This information could be used to target computer/desk workers, students, anyone who is sitting most of the day to get them to add more steps in their day.

-* Market to people when they are most active on their phones tracking stats.
+* These high peak times can also be an opportunity to market to people when they are most active on their phones tracking stats during high intensity workouts.
 <br/><br/>

 ### Top High Intensity Workout Days